ALM (Asset- und Liability-Management)

 CEE (Central and Eastern Europe)

-The Vienna Insurance Group defines the “CEE” region as all the growth markets in Central and Eastern Europe in which the Group operates.
-This includes the Czech Republic, Slovakia, Poland, Romania, Albania, Bulgaria, Estonia, Georgia, Croatia, Latvia, Lithuania, Macedonia, Russia, Serbia, Slovenia, Turkey, Ukraine, Hungary, and Belarus.
-Note that differences may exist between this definition and the definition of CEE used by other companies, financial institutions (e.g. IMF, OECD, WIFI, IHS), etc.
+The Vienna Insurance Group defines “CEE” as all of the growth markets of Central and Eastern Europe, in which the Group operates.
+These include the Czech Republic, Slovakia, Poland, Romania, Albania, Bulgaria, Estonia, Georgia, Croatia, Latvia, Lithuania, Macedonia, Russia, Serbia, Slovenia, Turkey, the Ukraine, Hungary and Belarus.

 Ceded reinsurance premiums